library(skimr)

 Depression is a leading cause of impairment and disability globally and major contributor to suicidal behavior.
 The prevalence of fatal suicide among U.S. adolescents and young adults increased by 57.4% between 2007 and 2018.
 This trend has been attributed to a range of potential causes including increased prevalence of anxiety and depressive disorders over this period.
 Of particular concern is a rise in the prevalence of major depression reported by U.S. adolescents since 2010.
 Although national trends in depression have been documented, reliable up-to-date estimates of trends among key subpopulations are needed.
 To address this gap, this study drew on nationally representative data to estimate temporal trends in the prevalence of past-year major depressive episode (MDE) across sex, race/ethnicity, and household income groups between 2009 and 2019.

-In this Module, we will take a look at the prevalence of Major Depressive Episodes (MDE) across sex from 2009 to 2019.
+We will take a look at the prevalence of Major Depressive Episodes (MDE) across sex from 2009 to 2019.

 Before we begin, let’s load the libraries that we will need for the next tasks: